St. Augustine Prep crew pair make college choices

 Chidley will row for NCAA Division I Fairfield University, of Fairfield, Connecticut, starting this fall.

-Flaherty, a coxswain, will be part of Joseph’s University’s crew team.
-The Hawks are Division I from Philadelphia.
+Flaherty, a coxswain, will be part of St. Joseph’s University’s team in Philadelphia.
+The Hawks also compmete in D-I.

-Chidley would have been in his second year for the Prep's varsity eight this season.
+Chidley would have been in his second year on the Prep’s varsity eight this season.

 He also visited Washington College (Maryland), St. Joseph’s and Loyola.